urin/moove/README.md

 Options:
   -v, --verbose                    Verbose output
-  -s, --sort                       Sort in natural order -a, --absolute                   Treat as absolute paths -d, --directory                  Directories themselves, not their contents -w, --with-hidden                Include hidden files
+  -s, --sort                       Sort in the natural order -a, --absolute                   Treat as absolute paths -d, --directory                  Directories themselves, not their contents -w, --with-hidden                Include hidden files